 Gender Pay Gap Reporting

 The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 set out a public authority’s gender pay gap reporting duties, which form part of its public sector equality duty under the Equality Act 2010.
 The regulations require that from April 2017 employers with 250 or more employees on the snapshot date of 31 March 2017 to publish their gender pay gap by 30 March 2018.

 We have procedures and policies in place that make staff aware of the issues surrounding many forms of discrimination including bullying, harassment, whistle-blowing, tackling violence, racial and other forms of discrimination.

-The Trust’s Whistle-Blowing Policy provides guidance for staff on raising concerns that incorporate the requirements the Trust has as a responsible employer both ethically and by statute.
+The Trust’s Freedom to Speak Up Policy provides guidance for staff on raising concerns that incorporate the requirements the Trust has as a responsible employer both ethically and by statute.
 We want to provide a working environment in which workers can raise genuine issues of concern without fear of retribution.
 Employees are encouraged to act promptly and to put their concerns in writing.